 Instructions for fish craft

-1. Roll up the bubble wrap with the bubble side out to give a lumpy texture to the fish.
+1. Roll up the bubble wrap into a tube shape, with the bubble side out to give the fish a lumpy surface.

 Kids can roll and unroll the bubble wrap until they get the shape just right.
-This promotes fine motor and sensory play.
+This action adds fine motor and sensory play.

-2. Wrap tape around one end to secure the bubble wrap and form the nose.
+2. Wrap tape around one end of the bubble wrap tube to secure the bubble wrap in place, while at the same time forming the nose.
 You can help kids with this step.

 If the nose isn’t formed with the first wrapping of the tape, you can always go back with a piece of tape to shape the nose later.